Don't Sleep in the Subway: Background

 The song's title was used as part of a candidate's name in "Election Night Special", a sketch on Monty Python's Flying Circus: another of that series' episodes featured Cardinal Richelieu (Michael Palin) lip-synching to Clark's record on the show-within-a-show Historical Impersonations.
-It also makes a brief appearance in the Malcolm in the Middle episode "Emancipation"—Lois blasts the song on her car stereo to avoid confronting Francis about his legal emancipation.
+It also makes a brief appearance in the Malcolm in the Middle episode "Emancipation", when Lois blasts the song on her car stereo to avoid confronting Francis about his legal emancipation.

-The song was performed by Rachel Berry (Lea Michele) and Artie Abrams (Kevin McHale) in the 2014 Glee episode "New New York".
+The song was performed by Rachel Berry, (Lea Michele), and Artie Abrams (Kevin McHale) in the 2014 Glee episode "New New York".